 This not only benefits Owen Mumford with lower electricity costs and reduced carbon emissions, but the nature of the Low Carbon Hub business model means that Owen Mumford will also be de facto supporting the roll-out of community renewable energy to schools, church halls and community centres across Oxfordshire.GREG WEBSTEREnvironmental Steering Group, Owen Mumford

-If you work in a business in Oxfordshire, and you’re interested in finding out more about how you could work with us to install a solar array on your building, please contact our Projects Manager.
+If you work in a business in Oxfordshire, and you’re interested in finding out more about how you could work with us to install a solar array on your building, please get in touch.